 What is Anglicanism?

-Distinctively, Anglicans are the third largest body of Christians in the world (after Roman Catholicism and Eastern Orthodoxy) representing 85 million worshippers in 164 countries.
+Distinctively, Anglicans are the third largest body of Christians in the world after Roman Catholicism and Eastern Orthodoxy, representing 85 million worshippers in 164 countries.
 Our heritage has been shaped by the witness of the early church, the missionary work of Augustine of Canterbury in England in the 500s, the Reformation of the 1500s, and the East African Revival of the 1900s.

-You might say that Anglicanism seeks to be a faithful expression of mere Christianity - striving to believe and practice the faith “once for all delivered to the saints” (Jude 3) which unites Christians across both centuries and continents.
+Anglicanism seeks to be a faithful expression of mere Christianity - striving to believe and practice the faith “once for all delivered to the saints” (Jude 3) which unites Christians across both centuries and continents.

 Anglican Pastor John Stott described us as “BBC” - Biblical Balanced Christians - for our commitment to holding together things that have too often been divorced from one another in the Christian life: